 Thankfully, you don’t have to order checks from your bank.
 Online companies often have better prices, so shop around a bit before committing.
 They’ll just need your routing and account numbers to process the checks.

-Consumers have the option of enrolling in overdraft coverage, meaning you can use your checking account to make a purchase even if your account doesn’t have enough funds to cover the transaction.
+Consumers have the option of enrolling in overdraft coverage, meaning you can use your checking account information to make a purchase even if your account doesn’t have enough funds to cover the transaction.
 When this happens, you’ll be charged an overdraft fee.

 Users can also sign up for overdraft protection, which links a savings account to a checking account.
 When an overdraft occurs, the bank will take enough money from the savings account to avoid a negative checking account balance.
 Banks usually charge a small fee, between $3 and $10, for this transfer.
 You have to set up overdraft protection manually.

 When you get paid, your employer most likely deposits money electronically into your checking account, also known as direct deposit.
 Government benefits like disability or Social Security are also usually paid via direct deposit.
 This feature is available for both checking and savings accounts.

 To sign up for direct deposit, provide your routing and account numbers to your employer or whoever is depositing the money.
 A voided check will also give your employer the necessary information for setting up direct deposit.